 Providing Proof of Insurance in Maryland

 All Maryland drivers must provide proof of insurance upon request, and the Maryland Motor Vehicle Administration keeps records of insurance policies on registered vehicles.
-When a policy is cancelled or lapses, the MVA will be notified, and the driver will be required to file a Maryland Insurance Certification (FR-19), a document issued by the insurance company.
+When a policy is canceled or lapses, the MVA will be notified, and the driver will be required to file a Maryland Insurance Certification (FR-19), a document issued by the insurance company.

 This document must also be submitted: